What Is the Windows Defender Security Warning? How to Get Rid?

 Why are You Seeing The Warning?

-The fake Windows Defender warning is mostly shown on web browsers, such as Firefox, Chrome, Microsoft Edge, and others.
+The fake Windows Defender warning is mainly shown on web browsers like Firefox, Chrome, Microsoft Edge, and others.
 Primarily, it’s displayed when you click on a malicious link.

 In addition, it can also be triggered by clicking on an ad showcased by an attacker.